censorship-no/ceno-docs/user-manual/en/browser/install.md

 [ceno-gh]: https://github.com/censorship-no/ceno-browser/releases
 [ceno-pask]: https://paskoocheh.com/tools/124/android.html

-CENO requires *no special permissions* to run.
+CENO requires an ARM64 or Neon-capable ARM32 device running at least Android 4.1 Jelly Bean, thus most mobile devices released from late 2012 onward should work.
+CENO needs *no special permissions* to run.

 > **Warning:** Please be *extremely skeptical* about installing CENO Browser from sources other than the ones listed above.
 Because of the application's nature, their potential users may become a target for all kinds of fake or manipulated versions used to violate user privacy or attack other CENO and Ouinet users.
 If in doubt, please contact <cenoers@equalit.ie> before installing a suspicious app.